16/01/2015

 Which I trivially "solved" by editing buildtool.cpp and replacing :

-::gettimeofday(&timeStart, NULL);
+::gettimeofday(&timeStart, NULL);by

 ::gettimeofday(&timeStart, (timezone*)NULL);